George Simpson (Royal Navy officer)

-Rear Admiral George Walter Gillow Simpson CB, CBE (6 June 1901 – 2 March 1972) was a Royal Navy officer who became Flag Officer Submarines.
+Rear-Admiral George Walter Gillow Simpson CB CBE (6 June 1901 – 2 March 1972) was a Royal Navy officer who became Flag Officer Submarines.

 Naval career

 Educated at the Royal Naval College, Osborne and the Royal Naval College, Dartmouth, Simpson was commissioned into the Royal Navy in 1917.
 He became commanding officer of the submarine HMS L27 in 1935 and of the submarine HMS Porpoise in August 1938.
 He became commander of the 10th Submarine Flotilla, based at Malta in January 1941, during the Second World War, in which role his mission was to prevent enemy supplies reaching North Africa.
 He went on to be Commodore Western Approaches in April 1943.

 Simpson became Chief of the New Zealand Navy Staff in 1948, Flag Officer Germany in 1951 and Flag Officer Submarines in 1952.
 In this role he was dual-hatted as NATO Commander Submarine Force Eastern Atlantic.
-He retired in 1954.
+He retired in March 1954.
 He died at Whangārei in New Zealand on 2 March 1972 and was buried at Maunu Lawn Cemetery in Whangārei.